EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 81 02 97 22 a2 30 4a 06
 ~~~~~~~~~~~~~~~~~~~~~~~

-The Client's Sender ID takes the value of C_V:
+The Client's Sender ID takes the value of C_R:

 ~~~~~~~~~~~~~~~~~~~~~~~
 Client's OSCORE Sender ID (1 byte) c4
 ~~~~~~~~~~~~~~~~~~~~~~~

-The Server's Sender ID takes the value of C_U:
+The Server's Sender ID takes the value of C_I:

 ~~~~~~~~~~~~~~~~~~~~~~~
 Server's OSCORE Sender ID (1 byte)